yousef19-meet/y2l-bootstrap-lab/README.md

 __Edit exercise.html for this portion of the lab__
 1. Make a carousel that displays the images of the animals you listed previously.

+## Part 3: Bootstrap Calculator
+__Edit calculator.html for this portion of the lab__
+1. Open the calculator.html file in your browser (Chrome/ Firefox).
+What do you see?
+2. You are right! it's the ugliest thing you've seen all day.
+You're job is to make it look more like a calculator
+3. Using your knowledge about the Grid layout(rows, columns) and Bootstrap components (Buttons, inputs), make an interface for a calculator (out of inspiration? [click here](http://cdn.designrshub.com/wp-content/uploads/2013/04/calculator-interface-designs-11.jpg) or [here](https://banner2.kisspng.com/20180325/ysq/kisspng-user-interface-design-calculator-dribbble-designer-calculator-5ab71f53c544c2.723624731521950547808.jpg))
+**Bonus**
+Using Javascript, make the calculator work!